falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

 Jan 25 10:44:04 ubuntu falco[26488]: Opening capture with Kernel module
 ```

-> Notice that, despite interacting with the `falco.service` unit, it shows `falco-kmod.service` status and also the logs.

 ## See Falco in action

 ### Generate a suspicious event

-* Run the following command to simulate a suspicious event.
+* There is a Falco rule that is designed to trigger whenever someone accesses a sensitive file (of which, /etc/shadow is one).
+Run the following command to trigger that rule.

 ```plain
     sudo cat /etc/shadow > /dev/null
 ```

-{{% pageinfo color=info %}}
-There is a Falco rule that is designed to trigger whenever someone accesses a sensitive file (of which, /etc/shadow is one)
-{{% /pageinfo %}}

-### See Falco's output
+### Exmamine Falco's output

 One of the endpoints that Falco can write output to is *syslog*.
 There are multiple ways to examine the system logs, but we have featured two for our exercise: using *journalctl* and simply using *cat* on the log file.